 ×

-Acute Liver Failure (ALF) refers to a severe failure of liver function within a matter of days to weeks in a previously healthy person.
-Acute liver failure is less common than chronic liver failure, which develops more slowly.
-The most common cause of ALF in India is viral infection due to hepatitis viruses.
+The sudden onset of severe liver function failure is called Acute Liver Failure (ALF).
+Acute liver failure is rarer than chronic liver failure, which progresses gradually over time.
+In India, the most common cause of ALF is viral infection due to the hepatitis viruses.
 Other causes of ALF include:

 • Overdose of paracetamol

-• Consumption of poisonous materials like phosphorus compounds (found in rat killer poison),
+• Ingesting toxic substances, such as phosphorus compounds (found in rat killer poison)

 • Autoimmune hepatitis and Wilson’s disease.